Corporate Governance Statement

 Embedding equality and diversity in our governance structures and in our strategic planning process is critical to mainstreaming equality and diversity, as is defining responsibilities, setting performance measures and monitoring progress against those measures.
-The University’s Mainstreaming Report and Equality Outcomes, which sets out progress on mainstreaming equality and establishes a number of outcomes for the period 2021-25, was approved by the Court in April 2021.
-Progress on the achievement of our Equality Outcomes were published in April 2023.
+The University’s Mainstreaming Report and Equality Outcomes, which sets out progress on mainstreaming equality and establishes a number of outcomes for the period 2017-2021, was approved by the Court in April 2017.
+The report can be found at: https://www.qmu.ac.uk/about-the-university/equality-and-diversity/

-The University is committed to ensuring that the University Court, Senate and all committees and decision making bodies of the University are representative of its community.
+The University’s Gender Action Plan 2017-20 restates the University’s commitment to ensuring that the University Court (Court), Senate and all committees and decision making bodies of the University are representative of its community.
 In particular, the University is committed to achieving the following goals and targets:

 - Achieving practical gender balance amongst lay members of Court.
 Practical gender balance will be achieved where the lay membership of Court constitutes not less than 40% of either gender.